 This table summarises every possible type of meditation practice.
 I use the categorisation of mind, heart, soul, body and environment throughout all my writing.

 It is worth noting that for the soul element of experience, the language I have used in my writing is quite fluid.
-I sometimes swap between the terms soul, shared soul, story, archetypal realm and karma.
+I sometimes swap between the terms soul, cosmos, story, interconnected meaning, the archetypal realm and karma.
 This is the part of experience where meaning sits and meaning depends on context, so this is just a reflection that different terms feel more meaningful in different contexts.
 I just wanted to bring attention to this to avoid any confusion.

 The awakening experiences arise when our inner worlds are deeply aligned with our outer experiences.
 There is no separation so we merge into one big experience that shows us a facet of the true nature of reality.
 This non-duality feels different for each of the aspects of experience.